jamesplease/router-comparison/README.md

 -------- | ----- | ----- | --------- | -------- | -----------
 ✔        | ✘     | ✘     | ✔         | ✘        | ✘

 Backbone and UI-Router allow you to write a regular expression instead of the DSL.
 As you would expect, this gets ugly quickly.
 Because of the small amount of code necessary to implement the feature, it does fit in with Backbone's minimalist ideas.
 It's comparable, I think, to allowing [regex in the dynamic segments.]((#regex-for-dynamic))

 ##### Thoughts

-I can't think of a good reason to expose this feature if the router has a powerful enough DSL.
-UI-Router, for instance, supports overriding the regex of a dynamic segment, so it's rare that one would need to use less-readable Regex.
+This is another one of those features that is difficult for me to think up of a good use case for.
+If the DSL is powerful enough, it should not be necessary for a developer to use Regex directly.

+Nevertheless, I would be interested in supporting this feature, but it seems to be incompatible with [sorting by specificity](#sort-specificity), which I find more valuable.

 ### Asynchronous